mortenbekditlevsen/SwiftOverCoffee3Challenge/README.md

 ## Epilogue

 After the challenge, I have spent yet another hour of playing around - and it's so much fun!
-Please checkout out the branch 'playingaround' for more experiments.
+Please checkout out the branch 'playingaround' for these experiments that I didn't do within the time limit of the challenge.

 I have learned to make animations local to specific actions and even to specific bindings!
 How cool is that?